0hStormy/0hStormy.github.io/assets/markdown/blog.md

+## RIFT Rewrite and theme refresh! - 11/6/24

+I got bored so I decided to refresh the theme for my website, I think it's a lot nicer for reading.
+I have also been working on a rewrite of RIFT that you can check out on my GitHub, currently it's bare bones but the code is a lot neater which I'm happy about!

+---

 ## Little update - 10/4/24

 It's been a while since I've talked here.
 I have been focused on school mainly, I have been working on music a little bit, but don't expect a new music dump for a while.
 I've hit a bit of a roadblock with RIFT, I'm now on the "make it good" stage of RIFT where I need to make the program a lot less badly coded and also make it more intuitive.